-- Next, make the crisp topping.
+Next, make the crisp topping.
 Add the oats, almond flour, brown sugar, ground cinnamon, vanilla extract and butter to a mixing bowl (you can use the same bowl you used to mix the filling).
 Use your hands to work the butter into the dry ingredients until you have a clumpy topping.
 Sprinkle the topping evenly over the fruit.

-Bake the crisp at 350 degrees for 20-25 (mine went for 25 minutes) minutes until the top is golden brown and the fruit is bubbling around the edges.
+Bake the crisp at 350 degrees for 20-25 minutes (mine went for 25 minutes) until the top is golden brown and the fruit is bubbling around the edges.

 Keywords: blackberry crisp, blackberry crisp recipe, recipe for blackberry crisp